onflow/sc-eng-gaming/README.md

 ### Gameplay Overview

 To showcase this promised composability, we constructed contracts to support a multi-dApp experience starting with a game of Rock, Paper, Scissors (RPS).
 Straightforward enough, players can engage in single or two-player single round matches of RPS.
-After configuring their `GamePlayer` resource, they can start a match by escrowing any NFT.
+After configuring their `GamePlayer` resource, they can start a match by escrowing a `GamePieceNFT`.
 The match is playable once both players have escrowed their NFTs (or after the first player to escrow if in single player mode).
 The escrowed NFT gets an attachment that retrieves its win/loss record and another that maintains the playable moves for the game - rock, paper, and scissors, as expected.

 Once playable, the match proceeds in stages - commit and resolve (to be replaced by a commit-reveal pattern to obfuscate on-chain moves).
 Players first must commit their moves.
 After both players have submitted moves, the match can be resolved.
 On resolution, a winner is determined and the associated NFT's win/loss record is amended with the match results.
 Of course, once the match is over (or if a timeout is reached without resolution) the escrowed NFTs can then be returned to their respective escrowing players.

-The [game dApp demo](https://github.com/onflow/walletless-arcade-example) showcases how developers can build on these contracts to create novel in-game experiences using the hybrid custody model.
-To facilitate a fuller game experience, `TicketToken` was introduced to be awarded on wins, just like an arcade.
-After onboarding a user with a hybrid custody model implementation, a dApp can perform all actions without requiring a single user signature all while the user maintains full access to the app account via delegated AuthAccount Capability.
+The soon to be revealed game dApp demo showcases how developers can build on these contracts to create novel in-game experiences using the hybrid custody model.
+To facilitate a fuller game experience in said dApp, `TicketToken` was introduced as a player reward for winning matches, just like an arcade.
+After onboarding a user with a hybrid custody model implementation, a dApp can perform all actions without requiring a single user signature all while the user maintains full access to the app account via delegated AuthAccount Capability stored in their `ChildAccountManager`.

 The accompanying `TicketToken` and `ArcadePrize` contracts aren't special in and of themselves - simple FT and NFT contracts.
 However, once a user links their wallet with the app account used to play `RockPaperScissorsGame` - the account issued `TicketToken` on match wins - the authenticated account is issued an AuthAccount Capability on the app account.
 This on-chain linking between accounts establishes what we'll call a "parent-child" hierarchy between user accounts where the user's wallet mediated account is the "parent" to the partitioned "child" account.